ashrf288/data-structures-and-algorithms/python/challenges/stack_and_queue/RADME.md

 [x]Create a Node class that has properties for the value stored in the Node, and a pointer to the next node.

+## Stack

+[x]Create a Stack class that has a top property.
+It creates an empty Stack when instantiated.
+This object should be aware of a default empty value assigned to top when the stack is created.